Daniel J. Frey

 A plague is unleashed.

-One person's nightmare is another person's lunch.
+One person's nightmare is another person's free lunch.

 The virus, like the American President, doesn't know what empathy is.